All Episodes

 You know what I just finished reading?

-I don't think I've ever read, other than my brother's book now that I just could not put down.
+I don't think I've ever read other than my brother's book now that I just could not put down.

 I don't think I've ever read three novels faster.

-Uh and I I was kind of surprised because I Stig Larson died at age 50, very young, after uh the manuscripts after three books have been written unpublished, two hundred pages of the fourth have been written, and he died, heart attack.
+I've read a Vince Flynn novel, every one of them, but I mean, these three, and I was kind of surprised because Stig Larson died at age 50, very young, after the manuscripts, after three books have been written, unpublished, 200 pages of the fourth have been written, and he died, heart attack.

 His companion did.